 Popular science: defined as – an exposition of an area of psychology or psychology more generally, written in an accessible way and aimed at the general reader.

-This year four awards will be available – one from each of the categories above.
+Four awards will be available – one from each category.

 - The author or at least one co-author must be resident in the UK.